Sweden in the Eurovision Song Contest 2004

-Sweden was represented by Lena Philipsson and the song "It Hurts", which won the song selection Melodifestivalen 2004 under the title "Det gör ont".
+Sweden was represented at the Eurovision Song Contest 2004 with the song "It Hurts", written by Thomas "Orup" Eriksson, and performed by Lena Philipsson.
+The Swedish participating broadcaster, Sveriges Television (SVT), selected its entry through Melodifestivalen 2004.

 Before Eurovision

 Melodifestivalen 2004

 Melodifestivalen 2004 was hosted by Charlotte Perrelli (winner of the Eurovision Song Contest 1999), Ola Lindholm and Peter Settman.
 32 songs were divided into 4 heats in order to find 10 finalists for the final.
 As usual, 2 songs from each heat directly qualified for the final, and all 3rd and 4th places went to the Wildcard round, where 2 more songs would make it to the final.
 The winner was chosen by regional juries (50%) and televoting (50%) of which Lena Philipsson was the favourite with both.
 The song is written and composed by Thomas 'Orup' Eriksson.